-The IBA hopes that the launch of the seal will help shift consumer demand away from industrialised beer to local products, especially as foreign owned multinational brewing companies are increasingly creating new ‘craft beer’ brands.
+The IBA hopes that the launch of the seal will help shift consumer demand away from industrialized beer to local products, especially as foreign owned multinational brewing companies are increasingly creating new “craft beer” brands.

 IBA board member Will Tatchell said the movement is focused on educating beer drinkers in Australia.

-“We want to educate all beer consumers , especially those who still consume industrialised beer made by massive multinational corporations, to ensure that they understand the variety, quality and emotional engagement that beer made by local independent breweries offers.”
+“We want to educate all beer consumers , especially those who still consume industrialized beer made by massive multinational corporations, to ensure that they understand the variety, quality, and emotional engagement that beer made by local independent breweries offers.”

 First launched in 2012 under the Craft Beer Industry Association banner and reborn as the Independent Brewers Association in 2016, the IBA sets itself to be the voice of independent brewers across the nation, with their mission to make quality independent beer available everywhere.